redpony/cdec/training/dtrain/README.md

 Running
 -------
-Download runnable examples for all use cases from [1] and extract here.
+Download examples for all use cases from [1] and extract here.

 TODO
 ----